 { 0.1cm}

-We conclude that galaxies possesing a central black-hole are in the dilute Boltzmann regime because of their large mass $ M_h > M_h^{min} $ \cite{eqesta}.
-In addition, compact galaxies with $ M_h < M_h^{min} $, in particular ultracompact galaxies in the quantum regime $ M_h < 2.3 \; 10^6 \; M_\odot $ \cite{eqesta}, {\bf cannot} harbor central black-holes.
+We conclude that galaxies possesing a central black hole are in the dilute Boltzmann regime because of their large mass $ M_h > M_h^{min} $ \cite{eqesta}.
+In addition, compact galaxies with $ M_h < M_h^{min} $, in particular ultracompact galaxies in the quantum regime $ M_h < 2.3 \; 10^6 \; M_\odot $ \cite{eqesta}, {\bf cannot} harbor central black holes.

 { 0.2cm}